 Deborah C. Peel, MD is the Founder & President of Patient Privacy Rights and the world’s leading advocate for patients’ rights to control the use of personal health information in electronic systems.
 She is also a practicing physician and Freudian psychoanalyst.
 She became an expert and privacy warrior to stop patients from being harmed.
 The lack of health privacy causes millions of US citizens to avoid early diagnosis and treatment for cancer, depression, and STDs every year.

 Her passion is informing the public about privacy-enhancing technologies and the major fixes needed in law and policy, so they can join the battle to restore our civil and human rights to health privacy.

 In 2002, HIPAA was amended to eliminate patients’ rights to control the use of personal health information.
 The right of consent was replaced with “regulatory permission for covered entities to use and disclose health records for treatment, payment, and healthcare operations.”
 The federal government put data holding institutions in control of the use, disclosure, and sale of patients’ health information, from DNA to diagnoses to prescription records.

 In 2004, she formed Patient Privacy Rights (PPR), a 501c3 non-profit organization to educate Americans about the urgent need to restore patient control over health data.
-PPR is the world’s leading advocate for health privacy, with over 20,000 members in all 50 states but has a very high turnover rate with staff.
+PPR is the world’s leading advocate for health privacy, with over 20,000 members in all 50 states.

 In 2006, Dr. Peel founded the bipartisan Coalition for Patient Privacy.
 The coalition includes over 50+ national organizations, representing 10.3 million people who want to control the use of personal health information.
 In 2007, Microsoft Corporation joined the Coalition.